eddieantonio/blog/_posts/2020-01-26-installing-python-on-macos.md

 For each of my projects, I want an isolated environment to install packages.
 Python has historically done this... poorly.
-The hacky solution for years has been [virtual environments][], but they require a lot of manual work to remember to create a virtual environment, activate it, place all the packages you installed in `requirements.txt`.
+The hacky solution for years has been [virtual environments][], but they require a lot of manual work, and you need to remember to create a virtual environment, activate it, place all the packages you installed in `requirements.txt`, and so on.
 What a mess!

 Then came [pipenv][].
 I've used pipenv for about a year, and noticed a notable improvement in my workflow.
-However, some of the decisions that `pipenv`'s original creator made were questionable to say the least. `pipenv` is under new management, but some of the decisions and attitudes of the original creator have left its scars on the current state of the project.
+However, some of the decisions that `pipenv`'s original creator made were questionable to say the least. `pipenv` is under new management, but some of the decisions and attitudes of the original creator have left scars on the current state of the project.

 So then I switched to [Poetry][].